Egor1o/Fullstack-open/uusi_muistiinpano0.6.md

     server-->>browser: URL redirection to location '/notes'
     deactivate server

-    Note right of browser: Before the GET request is sent, the onSubmit function redraws the notes, including the new element. onSubmit uses redrawNotes function included in JS code within the browser.
+    Note right of browser: Before the POST request is sent, the onSubmit function redraws the notes, including the new element. onSubmit uses redrawNotes function included in JS code within the browser.
     Note right of browser: Next, server sends Post request, as mentioned above, specifying that Content-Type is application/json so that server handles it correctrly.